Clinical Trials Logo

 Study type: Interventional

-NODE-303 is a multi-center, open label (OL) study to evaluate the safety of etripamil NS in patients with Paroxysmal Supraventricular Tachycardia (PSVT).
-Patients will be provided with an ambulatory Cardiac Monitoring System (CMS) to help document PSVT episodes.
-The CMS will be self-applied by the patient, when they feel the onset of PSVT symptoms.
-Patients will self-administer etripamil NS if vagal maneuver is ineffective.
-After an episode of PSVT where drug is administered, the patient will return to the investigative site and have the option to continue in NODE-303 and manage subsequent episodes of PSVT with etripamil NS.
+NODE-303 was a multi-center, open label study to evaluate the safety of etripamil NS in participants with Paroxysmal Supraventricular Tachycardia (PSVT).
+Participants were provided with an ambulatory Cardiac Monitoring System (CMS) to help document PSVT episodes.
+The CMS was self-applied by the participant, when they felt the onset of PSVT symptoms.
+Participants self-administered etripamil NS if vagal maneuver was ineffective.
+After an episode of PSVT where study drug was administered, the participant returned to the investigative site and had the option to continue in NODE-303 and manage up to three subsequent episodes of PSVT with etripamil NS for a maximum of four episodes.

 NCT ID: NCT04051541 Completed - Clinical trials for Supraventricular Tachycardia